This is empty sensationalism. It’s extremely unlikely there are any tribes whose existence is totally unknown to anyone else.

 No one should go to tribes which aren’t in regular contact with outsiders.
 It’s dangerous for everyone.
 We only publicize their rough location when it’s needed to protect their lands.

 Those leading such expeditions ended up regretting them.
 They believed that contact was necessary to save the Indians, but the tribe often ended up destroyed anyway.
-Enlightened thinking now is that the Indians must be left alone, and effort put into protecting them.
+Enlightened thinking now is that the Indians must be left alone, and effort put into protecting them and their lands.